stefanprodan/openfaas-flux/openfaas-operator.md

 # Getting started with OpenFaaS Kubernetes Operator on EKS

 The OpenFaaS team has recently released a Kubernetes operator for OpenFaaS.
-For an overview of why and how we created the operator head to Alex Ellis blog and read the [Introducing the OpenFaaS Operator for Serverless on Kubernetes](https://blog.alexellis.io/introducing-the-openfaas-operator/).
+For an overview of why and how we created the operator head to Alex Ellis' blog and read the [Introducing the OpenFaaS Operator for Serverless on Kubernetes](https://blog.alexellis.io/introducing-the-openfaas-operator/).

-My post is a step-by-step guide on running OpenFaaS with the operator on top of Amazon managed Kubernetes service.
+The OpenFaaS Operator can be run with OpenFaaS on any Kubernetes service, in this post I will show you step-by-step instructions of how to deploy to Amazon's managed Kubernetes service (EKS).

 The OpenFaaS Operator comes with an extension to the Kubernetes API that allows you to manage OpenFaaS functions in a declarative manner.
 The operator implements a control loop that tries to match the desired state of your